Southampton-RSG-Training/git-novice/setup.md

 In addition we will need to set up SSH acess to GitHub from your computer.
 This is how GitHub checks that you are who you say you are when you try to add things from your computer.

 When we do this, we generate a pair of keys - one public, one private.
-We want to add the public key to GitHub, whilst the private one stays on our computer
+We want to add the public key to GitHub, whilst the private one stays on our computer.

 There are full guides here [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent](Make an SSH Key) and [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account](Add an SSH key).